vdbrink/vdbrink.github.io/desk/office_accessories.md

 <img src="images/logitech_c920_webcam.jpg" alt="Logitech C920 HD Pro Webcam" width="150px" />
 </a>

-Back in the days, the Logitech C920 HD Pro Webcam was a perfect match for me, and it still works fine.
+Back in the day, the Logitech C920 HD Pro Webcam was a perfect match for me, and it still works fine.
-But it can be upgraded to a newer one with a 4K resolution with auto follow feature.
-I'm open for any good suggestions!
+But it could be upgraded to a newer one with 4K resolution and an auto-follow feature.
+I'm open to any good suggestions!

 * {{imgBasket}}Logitech C920 HD Pro Webcam [(Amazon US)](https://amzn.to/3Rh4ZzL) [(Amazon NL)](https://amzn.to/4kLNBO6)